adasq/dropbox-v2-api/EXAMPLES.md

 ### file_properties/properties/remove ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#file_properties-properties-remove))
 Remove the specified property group from the file.
 To remove specific property key value pairs, see route [properties/update](#file_propertiespropertiesupdate-see-docs).
 To update a template, see route `templates/update_for_`.
-Templates can't be removed once created.

 ```js
 dropbox({